andyafter/challenge/README.md

 # For the Engineering Challenge of Holmusk

-There is two parts for this repo: the scraper and the front end.
+There are three parts for this repo: the scraper, server and the front end.

+## Scraper

 <sub>In the scraper folder there is a simple scraper which I wrote and part of the data that I captured from MyFitnessPal. **scraper.py** is a
 simple scraper that can crawl data from the website one by one.
 It is not as fast as multithreaded version in the multithreading folder